tbris/vim-motion/README.md

-# vim cheatsheet
+# vim-motion
 ***This is not intended to be responsive***

-vim-motion is a vim motion cheatsheet with tooltips.
+[vim-motion](https://dreadsd.github.io/vim-motion/) is a vim motion cheatsheet with tooltips.

 ## Screenshots
 ![overview](images/overview.png)